Sure, you could just order yourself a standard ukulele. That’s what most people would do. But where’s the joy in that?

 These kits require tools like drills, wood glue, clamps, a variety of sandpapers, masking tape, and more.
 Finishing these kits can take dozens of hours and vary widely on your skill and precision, so you’ll definitely want to make sure you have some free time over a few weeks to get everything done!

 If you’re looking for a more unique ukulele that will stand out in a crowd, check out this concert ukulele kit from Musicmakers.
 The body has a sharp, almost classical-instrument looking appearance to it.
 They estimate this build will take anywhere from 15 to 40 hours depending on your skill level and how long you want to spend on aesthetic finishing touches.
 The end result sounds beautiful as you can hear in the video below –

-Musicmakers also offers a Baritone Ukulele Kit.
+Musicmakers offer more than just a kit.
+They offer a way to build your own professional quality instrument.
+Check out more here.
 The PDF instructions can be viewed here, take a look at the process and different tools needed along the way to decide if this build your own ukulele kit is right for you.
+Find one here.

 Build from Scratch

 For the truly hardcore makers, you may want to build your ukulele from scratch – which means buying and shaping all the wood yourself.